ITJ Pittsburgh

 Picture

-Current Course Offerings: 2025-2026
+Current Course Offerings: 2026-2027

 Intro to Judaism - In-person

-Sundays, 2:00-4:00 pm, begins October 19
+Sundays, 2:00-4:00 pm, Unit 1 begins October 11, 2026

 Learn about Judaism – its religion, practices, history, and culture – from cantors and rabbis from across Pittsburgh.
-In this 25 week course, we'll cover the Bible, Jewish Holidays, Israel, Keeping Kosher, Love and Marriage, Jewish History, Commandments, and God.
+In this 24 week course, we'll cover the Bible, Jewish Holidays, Israel, Keeping Kosher, Love and Marriage, Jewish History, Commandments, and God.
 Instructors represent rabbis from every major movement of Judaism: Conservative, Reconstructionist, Jewish Renewal, Orthodox and Reform.
 Each class is two hours long.

-ITJ follows the Miller Curriculum of the American Jewish University.
+ITJ follows a handcrafted curriculum built by an expert team of cantors and rabbis from Western PA, each of whom is an adept scholar in their particular subject.
 This course is often a requirement for conversion to Judaism: consult your rabbi/cantor for further guidance.

-Registration closes for Unit 1 on October 15.
+Registration for Unit 1 closes on October 10, 2026.

 Register